 The most representative association of producers (HFFAPB) has asked on behalf of its members that new fishponds be built only by those producers who already possess fishponds; and that the extension should not reach more than 10% per holding.
-Nevertheless, the existing fishing holdings will be favoured through inadequate weighting during the evaluation process of Several comments relating to the eligibility of infrastructures outside the holdings Not taken into consideration in view of the constraints of the EFF Regulation The Ministry of Environment and Water suggested that outstanding attention should be paid to the use of alternative energy and water saving aquaculture technologies.
-Taken on board through the support of investments aiming at promoting the use of alternative energy The MEWM along with the anglers' Rejected in view of the constraints of the EFF associations suggested financing of fish Regulation restocking in natural waters.
+Accepted in order to exclude discrimination.
+Nevertheless, the existing fishing holdings will be favoured through inadequate weighting during the evaluation process of the applications for new fishponds.
+Several comments relating to the eligibility of infrastructures outside the holdings Not taken into consideration in view of the constraints of the EFF Regulation The Ministry of Environment and Water suggested that outstanding attention should be paid to the use of alternative energy and water saving aquaculture technologies.
+The MEWM along with the anglers' Rejected in view of the constraints of the EFF associations suggested financing of fish Regulation restocking in natural water ers.